PhD Cohort 2019

 Funding: AHRC DTP

-Supervisors: Professor Frances Lennard and Dr Sabine Wieber
+Supervisors: Prof Frances Lennard and Dr Sabine Wieber, School of Culture & Creative Arts

 What was your research about?